Artist Terrill Welch’s Biography

 In May 2007 Terrill moved to Mayne Island B.C. with her partner, where she now has the time in the most perfect location to focus fully on her art work.
 Her other work fits into the few openings left between photograph shoots, studio time and writing.
 Terrill’s rural upbringing and her relationship to the natural environment is a strong influence in her impressionist and intuitive style of creative work.

-Though locally appreciated, Terrill Welch is internationally recognized and her paintings and photographs are sold to buyers and collectors as far away as Ohio, Illinois and New York in the United States as well as England and Switzerland.
+Though locally appreciated, Terrill Welch is internationally recognized.
+Her paintings and photographs are sold to art collectors throughout Canada and the United States as well as in Australia, England, Norway and Switzerland.

 Terrill”s work is in collections that also include such renown Canadian landscape painters as Emily Carr, A.Y.
 Jackson and Lawren Harris.